ridercoach/rsna2018/README.md

 introduction is probably [this page](https://pjreddie.com/darknet/yolo) from Joseph Redmon, who is one of the creators of YOLO.

-I worked in Linux, but I think most of what is discussed here could be done in Windows too.
-In particular,
-[this page](https://github.com/AlexeyAB/darknet) by AlexeyAB has a wealth of Darknet/YOLO how-to information for both Windows and Linux.
+I did this project on Linux, but I think most of what is discussed here could be done in Windows too.
+In particular, [this page](https://github.com/AlexeyAB/darknet) by AlexeyAB has a wealth of Darknet/YOLO how-to information for both Windows and Linux.